 Young White woman sitting on granite stair hugging knees in jeans and converse

-College Visits Should Be Fun, Not Stressful
+Make Your College Visits Fun and Accessible, Not Stressful

 They say attending a college you’ve never visited is like getting married on a blind date—probably not the best idea.
 Yet, even though the campus visit is a very important part of the college application process, it doesn’t mean the visits themselves need to feel like your whole future is riding on a single tour!
 Here, one admission expert gives his top tips for making the campus visit both productive and enjoyable.
 For a lot of high school students and parents, the idea of visiting colleges feels more like a homework assignment than it does an adventure.
 They feel pressure to visit all the colleges they’re interested in, to turn every visit into an intense fact-finding mission, and to do all of it while the colleges are in session as opposed to over the summer.
 Those expectations can make college visits stressful and not nearly as fun as they should be.
 Here are some visit tips to help you enjoy what should be a positive part of the college search process.